jqnatividad/qsv/README.md

 Feature Flags
 -------------

-* mimalloc (default) - use the mimalloc allocator.
+* `mimalloc` (default) - use the mimalloc allocator.
+* `apply` - enable `apply` command.
+This swiss-army knife of CSV transformations is very powerful, but it has a lot of dependencies that increases both compile time and binary size.
+* `generate` - enable `generate` command.
+The test data generator also has a large dependency tree.
+* `selfupdate` - enables `qsv` to update itself to the latest release with the `--update` option.

+Both of the following commands are also very powerful that can be abused and present "foot-shooting" scenarios.
-* lua - enable lua command.
+* `lua` - enable `lua` command.
-* foreach - enable foreach command.
+* `foreach` - enable `foreach` command.

 Performance Tuning
 ------------------